List of Bungo Stray Dogs characters: Gin Akutagawa

-Named in reference to Ryūnosuke Akutagawa's work O-Gin.
+Named in reference to Ryūnosuke Akutagawa's short story O-Gin.
 A very silent and stealthy commander of the Black Lizard group.
-Initially assumed male, Dazai reveals she's actually Ryūnosuke Akutagawa's younger sister (whose a tomboyish girl).
-She can be snobbish, selfish-centered, and also bossy as her brother.
+Initially assumed male, Dazai reveals she is actually Ryūnosuke Akutagawa's younger sister.
+She is very professional and focused in work, but she's easily embarrassed by Dazai's commetns or one of her collegaues seeing her without the face-mask she wears for work.
 Despite not having an ability, she fights fiercely with her knife as an assassin.
 The cross on her choker may be an allusion to the theme of Christianity in O-Gin.